exercism/fortran/README.md

 Thank you so much for contributing! :tada:

-Please read about how to [get involved in a track](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).
-Be sure to read the Exercism [Code of Conduct](https://exercism.io/code-of-conduct).
+Please read about how to [contribute to Exercism](https://exercism.org/docs/building).
+Be sure to read the Exercism [Code of Conduct](https://exercism.org/docs/using/legal/code-of-conduct).

 We welcome pull requests of all kinds.
 No contribution is too small.